MicrosoftDocs/ATADocs/ATPDocs/suspicious-activity-guide.md

 ## Sensitive account credentials exposed & Services exposing account credentials

 > ![NOTE]
-> This suspicious activity was deprecated and only appears in ATP versions prior to 1.9.
-For ATP 1.9 and later, see [Reports](reports.md).
+> This suspicious activity was deprecated and only appears in Azure ATP versions prior to 1.9.
+For Azure ATP 1.9 and later, see [Reports](reports.md).

 **Description**